 Grown up in Augsburg, Bavaria, in a family with a lot of singing, composing, playing and listening to music, the wish to learn guitar as a teenager was natural.
-In fact, it was a pretty girl who had played a song for us boys at a skiing camp in the Alps that made me want to learn this instrument.
-Thanks to my parents I got an education in classical guitar over several years, which laid the ground for my further development as a musician and composer.
+In fact, it was a pretty girl who played a song for us boys at a skiing camp in the Alps that made me want to learn this instrument.
+Thanks to my parents, I got an education in classical guitar over several years, which laid the ground for my further development as a musician and composer.
 With about seventeen I wrote my first songs, but I kept them for myself.
 Too imperfect, too personal, I felt.
 However, they were just love songs, and not as personal as I thought.

 Collectives and Protest